karbazol/net8-cppcli/cpp-cli-net8-evaluation.md

 ## Project Setup

 Try to use dotnet cli whenever possible.
-Don't use CMake for now.
+Don't use CMake for now to keep things simple.

 Create a new directory and make it current:
 ```bash